reiddfarmer/clustertracker_va/README.md

 Note that the geojson parameter, -j, can take multiple arguments if you need to create a multi-geographic-level analysis, as we did for CDPH.
 If you use more than one geojson file, be sure to specify file name extensions using the -e parameter noted above.

 Outputs:
-* The primary data outputs contaning the calculated introductions are hardcoded_clusters.tsv (tab separated file with detailed cluster and introduction information) and cview.pb (protobuf for viewing introductions with Taxonium).
+* The primary data outputs contaning the calculated introductions are hardcoded_clusters.tsv (tab separated file with detailed cluster and introduction information) and cview.jsonl.gz (file for viewing introductions with Taxonium).
 * The following set of files are used in the web site:
   * regions.js: This file supplies the geojson data to the Leaflet map (via the introData variable).
   * display_tables/ folder: The files in this folder supply the data in the table below the map.
 They are converted to HTML tables via the csv_to_html_table.js script.
 Due to the large number of clusters the COVID-19 pandemic has produced, we limit the display of detailed cluster information in the table to the top 100 clusters, sorted by growth score.
 (The growth score is the number of samples in the cluster divided by the cluster's observed time frame; see the [matUtils introduce documentation](https://usher-wiki.readthedocs.io/en/latest/matUtils.html#introduce) for details.)
 * A couple of intermediate data files are also produced: clusterswapped.tsv (metadata file used to add metadata fields to the Taxonium protobuf) and cluster_labels.tsv (associates sample names with the cluster ID for downstream manipulation).

-4. If you are not working from the example/data directory, you will need to copy regions.js, the display_tables folder, cview.pb.gz, and hardcoded_clusters.tsv into the directory where your web site files are located.
+4. If you are not working from the example/data directory, you will need to copy regions.js, the display_tables folder, cview.jsonl.gz, and hardcoded_clusters.tsv into the directory where your web site files are located.
 We suggest grouping these files in a data folder.
 Our example web site has the following structure:
 * index.html: the HTML code for the app
 * css: contains the style sheet for the site
 * data: contains the above mentioned data files, with the topclusters.tsv files grouped into the display_tables folder